alitwinkumar/connectome_tools/README.md

 `filter_connectivity.py` contains code for (efficiently in the case of sparse matrices) subselecting the connectivity matrix from filtered sets of pre and post synaptic neurons.

 `influence_metrics` contains code for ranking neurons in a connectome graph based on influence in behaviorally-relevant pathways.

-## Examples
-The `examples` folder showcases some examples.

-`plot_conn_flywire` shows example code for visualizing and calculating connectivity statistics for the FlyWire connectome, including analyses grouped by neurotransmitter type.